lachinov/brats2018-graphlabunn/README.md

 ```

 ## Pre-trained model
-Download checkpoint with the following [link](https://drive.google.com/file/d/1unR-ThwBuorgzGhbCsnZVd8VXnVVqZnG/view?usp=sharing), where models directory names as 'models_sm_1' and model itself has the name 'only_seg'.
+Download checkpoint with the following [link](https://drive.google.com/file/d/1unR-ThwBuorgzGhbCsnZVd8VXnVVqZnG/view?usp=sharing), where models directory name is 'models_sm_1' and model itself has the name 'only_seg'.

 ## Run
 ```